Betterment Everyday Cash Reserve Review

 What APY does Betterment offer?

-Betterment Everyday Savings offers an APY up to 2.04% (APY stands for annual percentage yield, rates may change).
-This is higher than the typical APY for online-only checking accounts, which is around 1% APY.
+Betterment Everyday Cash Reserve offers an APY of 1.83% (APY stands for annual percentage yield, rates may change).

-What features and perks does Betterment Everyday Savings offer?
+What features and perks does Betterment Everyday Cash Reserve offer?

 This account includes the following features: